Visiting the Museum

 Welcome to the Museum of the Pennsylvania Academy of the Fine Arts!

-As a thank you for purchasing in advance, ticket confirmations include a 15% discount at PAFA’s Museum Store.
+As a thank you for purchasing tickets in advance, ticket confirmations include a 15% discount at PAFA’s Museum Store.

 Admission Prices